 The next league starts:

-Registration closes 1st March
+Registration closes tbc

 The Tennis Leagues take place at York Sport Centre (University of York) in Heslington West.
 The games are played in the Bubble in the winter months and on outdoor courts during the Summer with the opportunity to use the indoor courts in adverse weather conditions (subject to availability and only applies to months from June-August).
 The league usually consists of 6 to 10 players who play each other once or twice during a round (depending on the number of competitors).
 A round lasts 2-3 months.